It may have only made the local news but it is an international problem. This week a huge hole opened up in St Albans.

 The above sinkhole appeared in Illinois and managed to swallow a man on his way to play golf. <insert amusing hole in one joke> He was fine in case you wondered.

-This one a little closer to home in High Wycombe.
+There was also one little closer to home in High Wycombe.
 Perhaps it could be the start of a moat?
-Certainly something I’d rather not wake up to and something I would want to ensure is insured.
+Certainly, something I’d rather not wake up to and something I would want to ensure is insured.
 Whilst mentioning this it would be important to note that the subsidence section of a policy wording is likely to exclude such damage unless a ‘building’ is damaged in the process.
 One would suggest from the picture above that the sinkhole has compromised the foundations of the building and so the potential for a successful claim is clear.
 Although similar, every wording is different so it is worth a thorough check.

 We are happy to field any queries you have about property insurance whether commercial or personal.